lifaon74/observables/examples/02-create-notifications-based-event-listener.md

 ```

 Because Notifications and Events are similar, we can create a Notification from an Event using:

 ```ts
 const notification = Notification.fromEvent<'click', MouseEvent>(new MouseEvent('click'));
 ```

 A NotificationsObservable is an Observable which emits Notifications, and provides some useful shortcut methods.

-And, a NotificationsObserver is an Observer which receives Notifications only matching its name.
+A NotificationsObserver is an Observer which receives Notifications only matching its name.

 More details are available on the [home page](../README.md#notifications).